 It is sometimes difficult to know who is being addressed in the New Testament.
 Is Jesus talking about the nation of Israel or is he talking about the Church?
 A rule of thumb is that Jesus was sent to the Jews first and primarily.
 The gospel of the coming kingdom of God was preached first to the Jews and then to the Gentiles.
 Jesus primarily taught the nation of Israel.
 The four gospels were written about Jesus’ life and ministry.
 They primarily address the nation of Israel.
 Of course, there is plenty of teaching to be absorbed by Church age believers.
-The disciples taught the Jews first and then went out to the other nations.
-The epistles to the churches were written specifically to Church age believers!
+The disciples taught the Jews first and then the other nations.
+The Gospels typically address Israel.
+The epistles (or letters) to the Churches were written specifically to Church age believers!

 Act 26:20 But shewed first unto them of Damascus, and at Jerusalem, and throughout all the coasts of Judaea, and then to the Gentiles, that they should repent and turn to God, and do works meet for repentance.

 Let’s take a quick look at Matthew 24.
-I know that preachers and prophecy buffs like to identify natural disasters as signs of Jesus’ return for his Church, but these signs were written about the nation of Israel during the Great Tribulation.
-They are signs of Jesus’ second coming to defeat Israel’s enemies and set his throne in Jerusalem forever.
+I know that preachers and prophecy buffs like to identify natural disasters as signs of Jesus’ return for his Church, but these signs were provided for the nation of Israel during the first half of the seven year Tribulation period.
+They are signs that happen before Israel’s time of trouble.
+They happen well before Jesus Christ’s second coming to defeat Israel’s enemies and to set up his throne in Jerusalem.

 Matthew 24:4 And Jesus answered and said unto them, Take heed that no man deceive you.
 5 For many shall come in my name, saying, I am Christ; and shall deceive many.
 6 And ye shall hear of wars and rumours of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet.
 7 For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 8 All these are the beginning of sorrows.

 So who is Jesus talking about?
-As we will see, “the beginning of sorrows” in verse 8 above are not signs that Church age believers should be on the lookout for.
-Instead, they are events that will happen during the first part of the Tribulation period.
+As we will see, “the beginning of sorrows” in verse 8 above are not signs that Church age believers should be on the lookout for, instead, they are events that will happen during the first half of the Tribulation period.
 Jesus is talking to and about the nation of Israel here.
-In verse 9 below Jesus tells his Jewish disciples that “ye shall be hated of all nations”.
-The word translated as “nations” is the Greek word “ethnos”.
+In verse 9 below, Jesus tells his Jewish disciples that “ye shall be hated of all nations”.
+The word translated “nations” is the Greek word “ethnos”.
 It is often translated as “gentile”.
 Ethnos refers to non-Jewish nations.
-It doesn’t refer to all countries in the world.
+It doesn’t refer to all nations in the world.
 It refers to all families or people groups.
-In practical terms it refers to old world nations that came from specific families; like the Greeks, Turks, Egyptians, Syrians, Iranians, Saudis, Jordanians, and many more.
-So in verse 9 Jesus isn’t saying that Church members will be hated, but that the nation of Israel will be hated by all their surrounding nations.
+In practical terms it refers to the old world nations that came from specific families; like the Greeks, Turks, Egyptians, Syrians, Iranians, Saudis, Jordanians, and many more.
+So in verse 9 Jesus isn’t saying that Church members will be hated, but that the entire nation of Israel will be hated by all of the surrounding nations.